LA9IHA/MigratingPhotos/PiwigoServer/README.md

-# Here is nothing yet
+# Piwigo server scripts

+Here are some scripts to be executed on the Piwigo server